cgwire/kitsu/docs/getting-started-production/README.md

 ## Create a breakdown list

-Fill the breakdown, help you for the assembly of the shots.
+Fill the breakdown, help you with the assembly of the shots.
 With the breakdown, you have all the details of the assets you need to add to create your shot.
 We are sure to omit nothing.

-On the drop-down menu choose **BREAKDOWN**.
+On the drop-down menu, choose **BREAKDOWN**.

 ![drop down Menu breakdown](../img/getting-started/drop_down_menu_breakdown.png)

 On the left part of the breakdown page is the episode/sequence/shot menu (1), you can choose between the ones you have created.
 They are the right part of the screen; all the assets available created for this production (3).
-Moreover, in the middle part, it is your selection for the shot (2).
+Moreover, in the middle section, it is your selection for the shot (2).

 ![Breakdown page](../img/getting-started/breakdown_general.png)